RibirX/Ribir/docs/essentials/widget_language.md

 }
 ```

-When we compiled, the compiler complained not find `greet`:
+When we compile, the compiler complaines about not finding `greet`:

 ```
 error[E0425]: cannot find value `greet` in this scope